-The purpose of this study is to learn how well the study medication may help improve irritability in adolescents compared to placebo.
-The clinical trial seeks to determine the most effective dose of AB-2004 in 13 to 17-year-old adolescents on the autism spectrum.
+The purpose of this study is to learn if the study medication may help improve irritability in adolescents compared to placebo.
+The clinical trial also seeks to determine if there is an effective dose of AB-2004 in 13 to 17-year-old adolescents on the autism spectrum.
 AB-2004 was shown to be safe and well tolerated in a previous study involving adolescents with ASD.
 Eligible participants will be randomly assigned to receive the AB-2004 or placebo.

 ABOUT THE STUDY MEDICATION

 AB-2004 is an experimental therapy that is being developed as a potential treatment for irritability associated with autism.